-Ikast-Brande is proud to host a full continuum of accredited international education possibilities for our ex-patriate parents and their students.
+Ikast-Brande is proud to host a full continuum of accredited international education possibilities for our ex-patriate parents and their children.
 A choice can be made between the International School Ikast-Brande (ISIB) offering the Cambridge Int.
-Curriculum, for students from the age of 3 to 16, and Ikast-Brande Gymnasium, offering the IB Diploma Program for the older students.
-Parents can also choose one of the Danish local schools.
+Curriculum, and Ikast-Brande Gymnasium, offering the IB Diploma Program for the older students.
+Parents can also choose one of the Danish local schools and learn Danish at Sprogcenter Midt.

 14. Apr 2021